ndjinga/freesteam/README.md

 ### Prerequisites

 + CMake, mandatory.
 Package 'cmake' on Fedora and Ubuntu
 + LAPACK (Linear Algebra PACKage), mandatory.
-Package 'lapack-devel' or 'openblas-devel' on Fedora, 'liblapack-dev' or 'libopenblas-dev' on Ubuntu
+Package 'lapack-devel' or 'openblas-devel' on Fedora, 'liblapacke-dev' on Ubuntu
 + GSL (gnu scientific library), mandatory.
 Package 'gsl-devel' on Fedora, 'libgsl-dev' on Ubuntu
 + python (optional), required if 'FREESTEAM_WITH_PYTHON=ON'.
 Package 'python-devel' on Fedora, 'python-dev' on Ubuntu
 + SWIG (optional), required if 'FREESTEAM_WITH_PYTHON=ON'.
 Package 'swig' on Fedora and Ubuntu